Check out the breakout sessions available at our Discovering Possibilities conference!

 Cultures thrive when all stakeholders are engaged and active in working together.
 Human-Centered Design is another innovative problem solving tool that is grounded in empathy and holds the belief that any problem is solvable.

 In this two-day leadership conference, participants will learn skills that will help them to build a culture in which people feel safe, seen, heard, and respected and willing to tackle any problem.
-We invite you and your team to join us for MCEA Leadership Days in St. Cloud on Thursday and Friday, February 20 and 21, 2020.

 Community Education Finance and Financial Management –Maintaining Integrity and Viability